socalledsound/nu-node-mongo/README.md

-to start the mongo server, download this folder then cd into the mogodb directory
+to start the mongo server, download this folder then cd into it and run
-run

 mongod --dbpath=data